Launched in 1987

 2007 - AMRA celebrates 20th anniversary.
 Association name changed to Utilimetrics.
 A Technology Assessment Tool was introduced.

-2008 - First CEO, Joel Hoiland, hired (half-time) in Jan.
+2008 - First CEO, Joel Hoiland, hired in Jan.
 In September Autovation & Expo attendance exceeds 1,700 at Georgia World Congress Center in Atlanta.
 First Ed Malemezian Best Practices Award presented to Glen Purcell.
 International Expansion plan launched and dinner for international guests held at Autovation.
 Weekly public policy reports with legislative and regulatory issues launched.
 Online Career Center introduced.
 First exhibit and presence at NARUC meetings (Winter, Summer and Annual).
 New strategic direction and plan approved.

 -- Also in 2009, U.S. Congress passed the Stimulus Act setting aside $4.3 billion for smart grid/smart meter projects (awarded to 100 companies).
 As a result of the hype, the smart grid technology conference market became so crowded that industry experts complained there were too many to choose from, and that repetition of content was problematic.
 Utility industry and smart grid markets started to feel the impact of the recession.
 Utility technology projects were shelved and company layoffs impacted the industry.